CloudLabs-Samples/EduLabs/Demo/azure/demo-platform9.md

    * **Username/Email**: admin@airctl.localnet
    * **Password**: qEkzDDGCaHFRsOBJ

+   Note: Use the given credentials to sign in.
+If login fails or errors appear, keep trying after short intervals—this usually happens while the PCD services are still starting up

 4. After logging in, navigate through the Platform9 dashboard to explore key components such as Clusters, Hosts, Images, and VM provisioning options